demystifyfp/demystifyfp/content/fsharp/series/fstweet/sending-verification-email.md

   sendEmailViaPostmark senderEmailAddress client
 ```

-The `serverToken` parameter represents the [Server API token](https://postmarkapp.com/support/article/1008-what-are-the-account-and-server-api-tokens) which will be used the `PostmarkClient` while communicating with the Postmark APIs to send an email.
+The `serverToken` parameter represents the [Server API token](https://postmarkapp.com/support/article/1008-what-are-the-account-and-server-api-tokens) which will be used by the `PostmarkClient` while communicating with the Postmark APIs to send an email.

-The `initSendEmail` function partially applied the first two arguments of the `sendEmailViaPostmark` function and returns a function having the signature
+The `initSendEmail` function partially applied the first two arguments of the `sendEmailViaPostmark` function and returned a function having the signature
 `Email -> AsyncResult<unit, Exception>`.

-Then during the application bootstrap, get the sender email address and the Postmark server token from environment variables and call the `initSendEmail` function to get a function to send email.
+Then during the application bootstrap, get the sender email address and the Postmark server token from environment variables and call the `initSendEmail` function to get a function to send an email.

 ```fsharp
 // FsTweet.Web/FsTweet.Web.fs